EDITOR’S NOTE: This article was written by Traveleater Sep Simborio and verified by Ann Wanjiru, a diet and nutrition expert from Juja, Kenya.

 12. Kenyan Pilau

-It seems that rice meals run aplenty in Kenya, and one of the best-tasting is Kenyan pilau.
-It’s a staple dish that’s widespread in East Africa.
+It seems that rice meals run aplenty in Kenya, and one of the best-tasting is pilau.
+It’s a Kenyan staple dish that’s widespread in Eastern Africa.
 Considered as the Kenyan and more celebrated version of Nigeria’s jollof rice, this tasty dish is served during special occasions such as public holidays, weddings, and religious events like Eid or Christmas.

-What makes Kenyan pilau rich in flavor are the spices, which include cinnamon, cardamom, and cloves.
+What makes the pilau in Kenya rich in flavor are the spices, which include cinnamon, cardamom, and cloves.
 Chicken and beef can be used as protein, with a bottle of ice-cold Tusker to wash down this delectable Kenyan dish.

 13. Kuku Paka